AbdulmalikDS/notes2vec/README.md

 # notes2vec

-A lightweight, local-first semantic search engine for personal notes, journals, and documentation.
+A lightweight, local-first semantic search engine for personal notes, journals, and documentation written in Rust

 ![notes2vec in action](assets/notes2vec.gif)